reflow-project/Node-red/README.md

 This repository contains a simple REST API interface implemented in Node-red (running locally in Docker) to the GraphQL interface offered by Bonfire, and a bash script that makes use of this interface to enter data relative to the following flow:

-An isolation gown is created by a company that also takes care of the cleaning, it is transported to the hospital, it is used to perform surgery and therefore becomes dirty, it is transported back to the owner company, and it is washed there.
+An isolation gown is created by a company that also takes care of the cleaning --> it is transported to the hospital --> it is used to perform surgery and therefore becomes dirty --> it is transported back to the owner company --> it is washed there.

-The cycle potentially repeats endlessy (or for a number of times)
+The cycle potentially repeats endlessy (or for a number of times), in the script is only executed once.

+The goal of the script is to generate a Material Passport for the Isolation Gown resource, and that is what the script outputs at the end, and it is logged in the file `MP-<name of Bonfire machine>.log`.

 ### Installation